One constant to rule them all: S - and T -transformations and modular properties

 and preserving the symplectic form $\Omega'$, which, up to irrelevant constant factors, in this basis is presented by the matrix

 where $\sigma_y$ is the Pauli matrix acting on the two-dimensional spaces of the vectors

 $l=1,\ldots, N-1$.
-Here we took into account that, in general, the dual variables can have non-zero values, which have to be treated separately from the variations $\delta v_{l}^D$.
+Here we took into account that, in general, the dual variables can have nonzero values, which have to be treated separately from the variations $\delta v_{l}^D$.
 We have seen that in the special vacuum this is the case for $l=1$.
 It is natural to expect that $S$- and $T$-dualities commute with the residual Weyl symmetry.
 Since by (\ref{eqn:vtrans}) both components of a vector